Still downloading templates?

 ClickUp brings you the best of both worlds.
 ClickUp Brain serves as a conversational AI assistant that can help you with a wide range of use cases.
 On the other hand, AI-powered agents within ClickUp Chat channels can answer questions, triage issues, or even handle specific tasks!

-Use a parenthetical citation or narrative citation that includes the organization and year.
+Use a parenthetical or narrative citation that includes the organization and date.

-🔺Example: “Gemini can summarize complex research findings in seconds” (Google DeepMind, 2024).
+“Gemini can summarize complex research findings in seconds” (Google DeepMind, personal communication, March 15, 2024).

 📖 Also Read: How to Train Gemini on Your Own Data

 💡 Pro Tip: If you’re relying on multiple generative AI tools like Google Gemini, ChatGPT, or Claude, you don’t have to juggle tabs or switch platforms to stay productive.
-With ClickUp Brain MAX, you get contextual AI that actually understands your work environment.
+With ClickUp Brain MAX, you get contextual AI that actually understands your work.

 You can: